elijahdecker/AdventOfCode/ReadMe.md

 Imports the input from Advent of Code for a specific day.

 The program is idempotent (You can run this multiple times as it will only add a file if it is needed.)

+### POST `api/generate-service-files`

+Creates missing daily solution service files.
+Useful when a new year has started to preemptively generate the service files for the calendar year before the advent starts.

+You'll likely only need to use this once per year and only if either your source code has gotten out of sync from the `main` branch or I haven't kept it up to date.

+The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

 ## Extra Notes
 - The admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publically available (To make it harder to completely copy the site)